 Get ready to Propagate some plants!

-Fill the test tubes with water and then begin adding some cuttings using the methods mentioned above depending on the type of plant.
+This will be the fun part of making your plant wall.
+Fill the test tubes with water and then add some stem cuttings using the methods mentioned above, depending on the type of plant.
 I even added a few basil cuttings.
-I can’t wait to share with my neighbors!
+I can’t wait to share it with my neighbors!

-You might also like this post on how we built a custom peg board for plants or this post that shows areas of our home with plants and without plants.
+You might also like this post on how we built a custom peg board for plants.

 This is so cool, Annie.
 What a great team you and Brent make.
 I hope you will give us updates on your success!
 How lucky your neighbors are.
 Happy Easter!